stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 STA $05   ; Store LSB of result in memory at address $0005.
 ```

 The section on binary number theory earlier in this post described how sign extension can be used to add two signed values that have different bit counts.
-A useful operation to demonstrate is adding an 8-bit signed value -- a delta value -- to a 16-bit signed value, as described [here](https://codebase64.org/doku.php?id=base:signed_8bit_16bit_addition).
+A useful operation to demonstrate is adding an 8-bit signed value &mdash; a delta value &mdash; to a 16-bit signed value, as described [here](https://codebase64.org/doku.php?id=base:signed_8bit_16bit_addition).
 The following assembly shows how this can be done, with the delta value first being sign-extended before the addition:

 ```asm6502
 ; $0030 + $9C = $FFCC